 Raw water supply to Weza WTP is via run-of-river abstraction.
 This supply is ultimately constrained by the availability of stream flow, especially during drier periods.
 Over the past year Amanzimnyama (Harding) Dam has fluctuated around the dead storage level.

-Figure 11.43 Analysis of historical production at Harding-Weza WTP's (January 2011 to June 2020).
+Figure 11.43 Analysis of historical production at Harding WTP (November 2020 to October 2021).